bonfire-networks/bonfire_extension_template/README.md

 A template for creating custom extensions for [Bonfire](https://bonfire.cafe/)

 ## How to use it

+### Automatic

+[Set up a Bonfire dev environment](https://docs.bonfirenetworks.org/hacking.html) and then [use the generator](https://docs.bonfirenetworks.org/create-a-new-extension.html) which will automatically do all the steps below for you.

+### Manual (deprecated)

 - Clone the repository on your `/extensions` folder
 ```
 cd extensions